ahamedbasha-n/be_well/README.md

 # Be Well 🤸‍♂️
-Get Training from the experts
+Get Training from the experts.
 This project is submitted for [MLH - HackFit 2 Hackathon](https://hackfit-2.devpost.com/)

 Visit the site here - [Be Well](https://gamesahamed354.wixsite.com/bewell)